Skip to main content

 S3 File Upload Notification System

-A Comprehensive Guide to Crafting a Responsive File Upload Notification System Using AWS Services
+A Step-by-Step Guide to create an Effective File Upload Notification System Using AWS Services.

 S3 File Upload Notification System

-In today's rapidly evolving technological landscape, efficient file management and real-time notifications play a crucial role in enhancing the functionality of applications.
+In an event-driven or microservices architecture, the importance of S3 events cannot be overstated.
 In this blog, we will explore the implementation of a File Upload Notification System using Amazon Web Services (AWS).
 This system will monitor an S3 bucket for new file uploads, trigger a Lambda function to process the uploaded files, send a notification using Simple Notification Service (SNS), and store metadata in a Simple Queue Service (SQS) queue for further processing.

 1. Set Up S3 Bucket